Taiwan tycoon and presidential hopeful Gou gets tips from Trump | Malay Mail

-TAIPEI, May 2 — Taiwan’s wealthiest man and presidential hopeful Terry Gou said he met Donald Trump inside the White House yesterday with the American leader warning him that the job he is going for is “tough”.
+TAIPEI, May 3 — Taiwan's wealthiest man and presidential hopeful Terry Gou met with Donald Trump at the White House this week, with the Foxconn chief saying the American president warned him that the job he is going for is “tough.”

+The talks, which took place on Wednesday, however did not include any discussion of support for the Taiwanese tech mogul's campaign, the White House said.

-Gou, the head of tech giant Foxconn, made a surprise announcement last month that he plans to run for president in next January’s elections after declaring the sea goddess Matsu urged him to do so.
+Gou made a surprise announcement last month that he plans to run for president in next January's elections — after declaring the sea goddess Matsu urged him to do so.

 The 69-year-old tycoon is seeking the nomination of the Beijing-friendly Kuomintang (KMT) opposition party but his huge factories in the mainland have sparked concern over his cosiness with Beijing.